-Prior to transferring control to the procedure the main_model.F the WRAPPER may cause several coarse grain threads to be initialized.
-The routine the main_model.F is called once for each thread and is passed a single stack argument which is the thread number, stored in the myThid.
-In addition to specifying a decomposition with multiple tiles per process (see Section 6.3.1) configuring and starting a code to run using multiple threads requires the following steps.
+Prior to transferring control to the procedure the_main_model.F the WRAPPER may cause several coarse grain threads to be initialized.
+The routine the_main_model.F is called once for each thread and is passed a single stack argument

 Compilation

 First the code must be compiled with appropriate multi-threading directives active in the file eesupp/src/main.F and with appropriate compiler flags to request multi-threading support.
 The header files eesupp/inc/MAIN_PDIRECTIVES1.h and eesupp/inc/MAIN_PDIRECTIVES2.h contain directives compatible with compilers for Sun, Compaq, SGI, Hewlett-Packard SMP systems and CRAY PVP systems.
 These directives can be activated by using compile time directives -DTARGET_SUN, -DTARGET_DEC, -DTARGET_SGI, -DTARGET_HP or -DTARGET_CRAY_VECTOR respectively.
 Compiler options for invoking multi-threaded compilation vary from system to system and from compiler to compiler.
 The options will be described in the individual compiler documentation.
 For the Fortran compiler from Sun the following options are needed to correctly compile multi-threaded code